mfrister/pushproxy/README.md

 Create the leaf certificate with the following attributes:

     * Common Name: courier.push.apple.com
+    * Serial Number: 1277256594
     * Country Name: US
     * State/Province Name: California
     * Locality Name: Cupertino
     * Organization Name: Apple Inc.
+    * Subject Alternative Name Extension
+        * DNS Name: <the hostname you put into the bag>

 Store the generated certificate, the intermediary CA certificate and the private key in PEM encoding at the following path: